jruby/activerecord-jdbc-adapter/README.md

 virtually any JDBC-compliant database with your JRuby on Rails application.

 We do support *ActiveRecord* **3.x** and **4.x** (also **2.3** is still expected to work) from a single code base.
-AR-JDBC needs JRuby >= **1.6.8** (we recommend using the latest and greatest of JRubies) thus Java >= **1.6** is mandatory.
+AR-JDBC needs JRuby 1.7.x or 9K (we recommend using the latest and greatest of versions) thus Java >= **1.6** is mandatory.

-**This README and master targets AR-JDBC 1.4 (unreleased) please use the [1-3-stable](https://github.com/jruby/activerecord-jdbc-adapter/tree/1-3-stable) branch for current stable 1.3.x releases.**
+**This README and master targets AR-JDBC 1.4.0 (pre-release) please use the [1-3-stable](https://github.com/jruby/activerecord-jdbc-adapter/tree/1-3-stable) branch for current stable 1.3.x releases.**

 The next release 1.4 aims to concentrate on internal refactoring and optimization.
-We're hoping to cover ActiveRecord **4.2** as well.
-We'll slowly be dropping support for all of Rails < 3.2, unless there's demand for it.
-In which case we kindly accept PRs e.g. on AR 2.3 time with zone parsing does not assume an UTC time-zone which is some "crazy" stuff to handle esp. when optimizing for speed.
+We're going to be (slowly) dropping support for all of Rails < 3.2, unless there is demand for these.
+In which case we kindly hope to receive PRs.

 ## Databases